Radiation therapy

 - Stereotactic radiosurgery — This radiation treatment is used to destroy a targeted tumor.
 It uses an external beam radiation source to deliver small beams directly to the target site.
 It does not affect any adjacent structures in the body.

-Potential advantages of radiation therapy
+Advantages of radiation therapy

 - Can reduce the size of a tumor so it can be removed surgically